sayan1an/perfect_hash_table/README.md

 ## **Brief description:**
 This projects builds a perfect hash table that requires exactly two memory access to perform a lookup.
+Based on Siggraph 06 paper - "Perfect Spatial Hashing" by Lefebvre et. al.

 ## **Limitations:**
 1. Designed to load only upto 0x7fffffff number of distinct hashes.
 Duplicates are removed during build process.